-Note: Tor is a free piece of open-source software which allows users to communicate anonymously.
+Note: Tor is a free piece of open-source software that allows users to communicate anonymously.
 It does this by hiding user data with encryption.
 It also routes communications through many different IP addresses which makes them untraceable.

 In April 2018, the adult entertainment website, PornHub (I haven’t provided a link for obvious reasons!) announced that its users could now pay for services with Verge.
-This is a major development for the coin and for cryptocurrency in general.
+This is a major development for the coin and cryptocurrency in general.

-However, Verge has had a few problems too.
+However, the Verge has had a few problems too.
 It’s been hacked twice since the beginning of 2018.
 The latest attack happened on May 21 and 1.4 million USD worth of Verge was stolen.

 it appears some mining pools are under ddos attack, and we are experiencing a delay in our blocks, we are working to resolve this.